visualpharm/Lunacy/docs/index_updated.md

      </summary>

-Attributes and parameters named  `platform`  or  `platform_api_code`  or  `platform_code`  all indicate the style of the icons.
-We are sorry, we have various names which mean the same things.
+There is a set of parameters or attributes with a name  `platform` or a `platform_api_code` or a `platform_code.`  All these names mean the same thing, the style of the icons.

  <p align="center">